lukemcfarlane/showlocalweathercommand/README.md

 Installation
 ------------

-Copy the following files into a new folder "TransformVisualforceIncludesCommand" inside your Sublime Packages directory:
+Copy the following files into a new folder "GetWeatherCommand" inside your Sublime Packages directory:
-- TransformVisualforceincludesCommand.py
+- GetWeatherCommand.py
 - Default.sublime-commands

 **Note:** to locate your Sublime Packages directory, from within Sublime Text go to the Sublime Text menu -> Preferences -> Browse Packages.